 Specialized care for our most special patients

 Oral Sedation dentistry provides safe, comfortable dental treatment for children with special needs.
 Sedation is also effective for children who have a level of anxiety that prevents good coping skills or who are very young and do not understand how to cope with dental care in a cooperative fashion.
-Dr. Jaren Jensen is specially trained in sedation and follows safety guidelines set forth by the American Academy of Pediatric Dentistry.
+The providers at Smile Reef Pediatric Dentistry are specially trained in sedation and follow safety guidelines set forth by the American Academy of Pediatric Dentistry.

 If your child will be pre-medicated to treat his or her dental condition, please follow the instructions below prior to the appointment to ensure safe, successful, and comfortable dental treatment.

 - Allow your child to have a good dinner the evening before the appointment and a snack before bedtime.

 - Ensure that his or her normal routine is followed the evening prior to the dental appointment (e.g., no overnights at relative’s house).